bytebone/imgurcrawler/README.md

 )
 ```

 This package imports a single function named `DownloadUrl`.
-Its single
+Its receives an
+Imgur ID as its first parameter and the directory to where the file will be
+downloaded as its second parameter.

-parameter is an Imgur ID.
-The function will try to download the image stored
+The function will then try to download the Imgur image with the given ID.
+If
-with the given ID.
-If there is no image, it returns *false*.
-Otherwise, it
+there is no image, it returns *false*.
+Otherwise, it downloads the image with
-downloads the image with the appropriate extension to *build/images* in the
-current directory and returns *true*.
+the appropriate extension to the given directory and returns *true*.

 ## Command-line usage